Cosmian/kms/documentation/docs/pkcs11/cryhod.md

-The Cosmian KMS can be used to unlock Prim'x CRYHOD paritions
+The Cosmian KMS can be used to unlock Prim'x CRYHOD partitions

 ## Configuring Prim'X CRYHOD